RichardLitt/knowledge/words.md

 à bas
-entrain, v. cause or bring about as a consequence Eulerian path, n. a graph in which each edge is visited only once
+entrain, v. cause or bring about as a consequence Eulerian path, n. a graph in which each edge is visited only once détente, n. the loosening or easing of relations, esp. between countries.